solid-contrib/conformance-test-harness/USAGE.md

 #### 1. Client Credentials
-The simplest authentication mechanism is based on the Solid Identity Provider offering the client credentials authorization flow and requires the users to be pre-registered.
+The simplest authentication mechanism is based on the Solid Identity Provider offering the client credentials authorization flow and requires the users pre-register for these credentials.

 This mechanism works well in CI environments where the credentials can be passed in as secrets.

 For each user, the following configuration information is required:
+* WebID.
-* WebID (used as the Client Id).
+* Client Id.
 * Client Secret.

 The required environment variables are: